 Read more CIO interviews

 - Hermes aims to deliver on its innovation programme with a new data platform, a mobile app and experimenting with robots and drones.

 - House of Fraser CIO Julian Burnett talks about his role in the business, key achievements and his plans for long-term and lasting digital transformation.

 - The MoJ’s chief digital and information officer, Tom Read, is keen on doing his bit to tear down the Whitehall silos, creating collaborative, simple and effective digital services for staff and the public.

 Partnerships are crucial, says Smith.
-He points to his work with IT suppliers, but also to the various stakeholders with an interest in cricket, such as people who run venues.
+He points to his work with IT suppliers, but also to the various stakeholders with an interest in cricket, such as those who run venues.
 “We all need to work together to achieve that shared goal of making the experience at cricket the best sporting experience it can possibly be,” he says.
 “We want people to go away and tell everyone they know that this is a fantastic sport.”

-Smith expects the ECB vision to evolve during the next few years.
+Smith expects the ECB vision to evolve over the next few years.
 “We have a massive opportunity with our new city-based Twenty20 tournament, which is set to begin in 2020,” he says.
 “We have the chance to market that competition to people who might never have followed cricket before.
 We can show them that getting involved in the sport provides a wonderful experience, whether that’s watching, playing or taking a part in a local cricket club.”